Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Methods

 \subsection{Clump-Finding Algorithm}

 Similar to present-day star formation, strong turbulence can typically produce clumpy structures of dense gas that host star formation.
 To quantify the clumpy structures in our simulations, we identify gas clumps within the central regions of the minihalos using the clump finder module in the \texttt{YT} analysis toolkit \citep{YT}, a Python-based platform for volumetric data visualization and analysis.
-The clump-finding algorithm, originally developed by \citet{Smith2009} and \citet{turk09}, operates by iteratively tracing isodensity contours starting from a selected high-density region, referred to as the master clump.
+The clump-finding algorithm, originally developed by \citet{bsmith09} and \citet{turk09}, first maps the gas particles onto an uniform grid and identifies structures by iteratively tracing isodensity contours, starting from a selected high-density region referred to as the master clump.
 A clump is defined as a region enclosed by the lowest isodensity surface that contains a local density maximum, following the method described by \citet{Truelove1998}.
 However, only the gravitationally bound clumps are considered viable sites for Pop~III star formation.
+For the identified dense clumps, we reapply the clump-finding algorithm to identify gravitationally bound substructures containing a minimum of five gas cells\footnote{Because the grid cell used in clump finding is finer than the particles, the resulting cell masses are smaller than the particle masses.} that satisfy the Jeans criterion.